-Edmund W. Cheng is an Associate Professor of the Department of Public Policy, an Associate Director of Centre for Public Affairs and Law, and the Director of the Political Analysis Lab at the City University of Hong Kong.
+Edmund W. Cheng is Associate Professor of the Department of Public Policy, Associate Director of Centre for Public Affairs and Law, and Director of the Political Analysis Lab at the City University of Hong Kong.

-His research interests include comparative politics, political sociology, political communication, research methods, Hong Kong politics, and Global China.
+His research interests include comparative politics, contentious politics, political communication, research methods, Hong Kong politics, and Global China.
 His work has appeared in China Quarterly, China Journal, Information, Communication & Society, International Political Science Review, Political Studies, Mobilization, Sociological Methodology, among others.
-He co-edited with Samson Yuen An Epoch of Social Movements (Chinese University Press, 2018) and with Ma Ngok The Umbrella Movement: Civil Resistance and Contentious Space in Hong Kong (Amsterdam University Press, 2019).
-He also co-edited the special issues with Sebastian Veg “Revisiting the Public Sphere in 20th and 21st Century China” in China Quarterly and with Francis Lee “Organizing without Organizations: Networked Movements in Asia” in Social Movement Studies.
+He co-edited An Epoch of Social Movements with Samson Yuen (Chinese University Press, 2018) and The Umbrella Movement: Civil Resistance and Contentious Space in Hong Kong with Ngok Ma (Amsterdam University Press, 2019).
+He also co-edited the special issues “Revisiting the Public Sphere in 20th and 21st Century China” with Sebastian Veg in China Quarterly and “Organizing without Organizations: Networked Movements in Asia” with Francis Lee in Social Movement Studies.

-Cheng is the Vice President of Hong Kong Political Science Association and Principal Investigator of the World Values Survey in Hong Kong.
-He has obtained competitive research grants from the American Political Science Association, French National Research Agency, Hong Kong Research Grants Council, Hong Kong University Grants Commission, Policy Innovation and Coordination Office, and Hong Kong Institute for Data Science.
+Cheng is the Vice President of the Hong Kong Political Science Association and the Principal Investigator of the World Values Survey for Hong Kong.
+He has obtained numerous competitive research grants from the American Political Science Association, French National Research Agency, Hong Kong Research Grants Council, Hong Kong University Grants Commission, Policy Innovation and Coordination Office, and Hong Kong Institute for Data Science.

-Cheng’s findings or commentaries have been cited in international and local media, including Asahi Shimbun, National Public Radio, Guardian, LeMonde, MingPao, Strait Times, Financial Times, South China Morning Post, Time Magazine, New York Times, Washington Post, and Wall Street Journal.
+His findings or commentaries have been cited in international and local media, including Asahi Shimbun, National Public Radio, Guardian, Hong Kong Economic Journal, LeMonde, MingPao, Strait Times, Financial Times, South China Morning Post, Time Magazine, New York Times, Washington Post, and Wall Street Journal.
 He received his PhD in Government from the London School of Economics and Political Science in 2015 and the Gordon White Prize in 2016.